lukpro1/Learning_Path/progress.md

 ## 2018/2019

-This is my progress tracker which will help for me to get my goals of Web Developer.
+This is my learning tracker which will help for me to get my goals of Web Developer.
 Currently I'm focusing mostly on OpenClassroms Front-End Developer Path but to have all projects done properly and increase my CS knowledge I included some more resources to learn.

 ## Progress